awesome-cdk/cdk-userpool-user/README.md

 });
 ```

-If you want to create the user within the UserPool and add him to a Cognito user group:
+If you want to create the user within the UserPool and add them to a Cognito user group:

 ```typescript
  new UserPoolUser(this, 'John', {